tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/odata-expression-syntax-for-azure-search.md

 $filter=search.ismatchscoring('"ocean view"', 'description,hotelName') or rating eq 5
 ```

 Find documents where the terms "hotel" and "airport" are within 5 words from each other in the description of the hotel, and where smoking is not allowed.
-This query uses the [`full` Lucene query language](https://docs.microsoft.com/rest/api/searchservice/lucene-query-syntax-in-azure-search).
+This query uses the [full Lucene query language](https://docs.microsoft.com/rest/api/searchservice/lucene-query-syntax-in-azure-search).

 ```
 $filter=search.ismatch('"hotel airport"~5', 'description', 'full', 'any') and not smokingAllowed
 ```

-## Orderby syntax
+## Order-by syntax

 The **$orderby** parameter accepts a comma-separated list of up to 32 expressions of the form `sort-criteria [asc|desc]`.
 The sort criteria can either be the name of a `sortable` field or a call to either the `geo.distance` or the `search.score` functions.
 You can use either `asc` or `desc` to explicitly specify the sort order.
 The default order is ascending.